dt-demos/keptn-k3s-demo/README.md

 Setup:
 * Keptn 0.7 (https://keptn.sh) on k3s on either AWS EC2 or Azure VM.
-* Simple web app running on the same host as Keptn.
-The Docker image is pre-built and can be deployed in k3s or just run as docker
+* Demo app running on the same host as Keptn.
+The Docker image is pre-built and can be deployed in k3s or just run as docker container
 * Dynatrace OneAgent installed on the host
 * The demo app is onboarded to keptn as a project called `demo`, one stage called `dev` and on service called `simplenodeservice`

-# How to Setup
+# Keptn Setup on K3s

 ## 1. dynatrace